CommonAccord/Cmacc-Org/Doc/GHx/KantaraInitiative/PandaPass/Alice-HallTune_ToU_0.md

 Note=Adrian - There are bilateral contracts between the operators of the lock (RSO) Alice as the AS operator (ASO), and Bob as responsible for the key (RqP)  These contracts must all include a provision for

-Notice.sec=notice to the counter-party of the contract if the lock, AS, or key are lost or otherwise compromised.
+Notice.sec=Each party agrees to give notice to the other parties of the contract if the lock, AS, or key are lost or otherwise compromised.